My Mom, the Peacemaker

 I watched my mom put on her shoes in record time and start running like a sprint runner.
 We lived high on a hill in the jungle of Puerto Rico, and my aunt lived at the bottom of the hill.
 My mom ran that hill faster than I had ever seen her run.
 My siblings and I followed her, our feet barely touching the ground and struggling to catch our breath.

-When we got to the house, she turned around and told my siblings and I to stay back.
-We could hear my aunt’s screams.
+When we got to the house, she turned around and told my siblings and me to stay back.
+We could hear my aunt’s distress.
 She had locked herself in the bathroom.
 Between her crying and screaming from the bathroom, my aunt told my mom that she was bleeding.
-We could feel in our bones my uncles roaring voice and were shocked to see that the house was a mess – my uncle had destroyed and broken every dish, every glass.
-He had thrown everything all over the floor.
+We could feel my uncle’s roaring voice in our bones and were shocked to see that the house was a mess—my uncle had destroyed and broken every dish and every glass.
+There were broken and sharp pieces spread out all over the floor.
 Then I saw the most remarkable thing.

-My mom singlehandedly and with very few words got my uncle to leave and then convinced my aunt to open the door.
-She picked my aunt up in her arms.
-My aunt was a little person but so was my mom.
-Even as a child, I knew there was something special happening.
+My mom singlehandedly and with few words got my uncle to leave and convinced my aunt to open the door.
+She then picked my aunt up in her arms.
+My aunt was a little person, but so was my mom!
+Even as a child, I knew something special was happening.
 Amazingly, my mom lifted my aunt and carried her all the way up the hill to a road where someone could pick them up and take them to the hospital.
 My siblings and I ran behind them.
-I saw drops of blood from my aunt’s feet, where she’d cut herself on the broken glass.
+I saw drops of blood dripping from my aunt’s feet, where she’d cut herself walking on the broken glass.
 My mom was a peacemaker that day.
 She ran into an incredibly dangerous situation, risked her own life, and then gave it all to save my aunt.
 I remember thinking, “Wow!”
 I was in awe at what my mom did.
 What a powerful peacemaker.

-Even if we’ve never experienced something that dramatic, we can be peacemakers in so many ways.
+Even if we’ve never experienced something dramatic, we can be peacemakers in many ways.

 It’s God’s job to bring justice.
 It’s our honor to be peacemakers.

 Our greatest example of a peacemaker is Jesus.
 Isaiah 53:5 says, “But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.”
-The Hebrew term for peace used in Isaiah 53:5 is shalom and it can be best defined as “nothing missing, nothing broken, nothing out of place.”
-Jesus comes and gives everything to restore all things, to bring us shalom.
+The Hebrew term for peace used in Isaiah 53:5 is shalom, and it can be best defined as “nothing missing, nothing broken, nothing out of place.”
+Jesus gives everything to restore all things, bringing us shalom.
 Jesus came into our world, into our brokenness, and gave it all to establish peace for us.

 Hebrews 12:14 tells us, “Make every effort to live in peace with everyone…”

 As Jesus calls us to be peacemakers, there are a few things we have to remember.
 We can’t be offensive.
 You and I cannot bring peace by violence.
 Peace comes from peace.
-With violence, raising your voice, amping it up, and bullying it up, you can certainly bring some quiet in the room, but that’s not peace.
+With violence, raising your voice, amplifying it, and bullying it up, you can certainly bring some quiet in the room, but that’s not peace.
+That is oppression.
 We can squelch somebody else, but that’s not peace.
+That is aggression.
 Peace comes from peace.

-Maybe we need to let go of the offensive.
-Maybe we need to let go of the passive-aggressive approach, which is deadly.
-Maybe we need to let go of the running-away method or the tuning-out method that maybe worked for a time, but really does it bring lasting peace.
+Maybe we need to let go of the offensive, the passive-aggressive approach, which is deadly, and the running-away or tuning-out methods, which may have worked for a time but really do bring lasting peace.

-Perhaps, we need to begin by confession, by owning our own part in our unwillingness, often, to be peacemakers.
-Maybe we go to the cross and confess to the Lord whatever it is in our hearts.
+We can begin by confession, by owning our own part in our unwillingness, often, to be peacemakers.
+We can metaphorically go to the cross and give whatever is in our hearts to the Lord.

 God brings peace to the world through us, not by us.
-He is the ultimate peacemaker.
-As we surrender our will to his will, he brings lasting peace in a way that is supernatural.
-Like my mother’s act of peacemaking, we will do things we never thought we could, because God, who is our strength and our wisdom, is with us.
+As I said, and it is worth saying again, He is the ultimate peacemaker.
+When we surrender our will to his will, he brings lasting peace in a supernatural way.
+Like my mother’s act of peacemaking, we will do things we never thought we could because God, our strength and wisdom, is with us.

 Pray with me: “Lord, you see my heart.
 Use me as a vessel of peace.
-Yes, Jesus, you are more than enough for me and you give me the peace I need.
+Yes, Jesus, you are more than enough for me.
+Give me the peace I need.
 Jesus, help me.
 Lead me in the way to be a peacemaker.
 Help me, Lord, in my context, in my family, in my work, in my business.
 Wherever I am, Lord, help me be a peacemaker.”